 ProTop is configured with files found in [PROTOPDIR]/etc ending *.cfg.
 The files are named and applied to resources in etc/dblist.cfg in a manner varying from very specific (only one resource) to across the board (all resources).

-Default configuration files are provided but should not be modified directly as they will likely be overwritten by subsequent updates.
+NOTE: Default configuration files are provided but should not be modified directly as subsequent updates will likely overwrite them.